techtraits/techtraits-blog/_posts/2012-06-25-Amazon-DynamoDB--Understanding-Query-and-Scan-operations.markdown

 <p>Each table must have a primary key attribute which is specified
 when the table is created.
 The primary key attribute must have a value for all items and the value must be unique.
-In our user table,
+In our User table,
-<b>UserId</b> will be the primary key attribute.</p>
+<b>UserId</b> is the primary key attribute.</p>

 <p>Instead of specifying a single attribute as the primary key, a
-composite primary key can be specified to collectively act as the primary key.
-One attribute acts as a hash index used for partitioning data while the other attribute acts as a range attribute with a range index.
-In our UserAward model a composite primary key of UserId and DateTime can specified where UserId will be the hash key and the UserAward will be the range key.
+composite primary key can be specified on two attributes.
+Hash index used for partitioning data is created for one of the attributes and a range index in created for the second attribute.
+In our Posts model a composite primary key of UserId and DateTime can be specified where UserId will be the hash key and DateTime will be the range key.
 Both attributes making up the composite key must have a value for all items.</p>